Phillies’ Bryce Harper Asks For Fan’s Hat, Trades His Own

 But wait, there’s more.

-McHugh and has fans tried to catch Harper’s attention in typical Philly style.
+McHugh and his fans tried to catch Harper’s attention in typical Philly style.

 “Yo, Bryce!”

-Harper waved at the fans, and McHugh and his friends “were pretty amped, pretty hyped.”READ MORE: 2 Montgomery County School Districts To Require Masks Again Due To County's COVID-19 Level
+Harper waved at the fans, and McHugh and his friends “were pretty amped, pretty hyped.”READ MORE: Philadelphia's First Topgolf Location Opens Friday In Somerton Near Roosevelt Boulevard

 Headed into the bottom of the sixth, the group noticed Harper not only tried to get their attention, but he autographed his maroon, game-official Philadelphia Phillies hat.